Morita theory and singularity categories: Examples

-\begin{ex} If $G$ is not a $p$-group we may use the normalization arising from a faithful representation $G\lra U(n)$.
+\begin{ex} We may consider $R=C^*(BG)$ even if $G$ is not a $p$-group, and this gives a large class of examples which formed a major motivation for our work.
+In this case we may use the normalization arising from a faithful representation $G\lra U(n)$ (cf.\ Example~\ref{ex:BGnormalization}).
 Since $H^*(BU(n))$ is polynomial, we see from Lemma~\ref{lem:creg} that a $C^*(BG)$-module is finitely generated if and only if $H^*(M)$ is finitely generated over $H^*(BG)$.
 As in Example~\ref{ex:rat11} we denote the full subcategory of such modules by $\sfD^\mathrm{f}(C^*(BG))$.

-However the ring $\cE =C_*(\Omega (BG_p^{\wedge}))$ is usually not finite dimensional.
+However the ring $\cE \simeq C_*(\Omega (BG_p^{\wedge}))$ (see Example~\ref{ex:g}) is usually not finite dimensional.
 In any case the counterpart of the previous example is

 where $\sfD^\mathrm{f}_\mathrm{tors}(C^*(BG))$ denotes the full subcategory consisting of modules with finitely generated torsion homology.
 The right hand side may perhaps deserve the name $\mathrm{stmod}(\cE)$.